 I have been running a small startup called Couponara since the beginning of last year, which provides easy-to-implement technological solutions for small business that cannot afford customized software.
 Trying to help, I decided to make all of Couponara’s products free and I am talking every day with different groups of companies that have formed during the crisis to help them implement some of Couponara’s solutions.
 I hope this will give them a small boost and contribute to overcoming the crisis.

 I remain very excited about the prospect of joining the School of Engineering and Applied Science and exploring all that Penn has to offer.

+(Esta frase de arriba la pondria como la primera en la carta)

 Thank you very much for your time and consideration.
 If I can provide any further information, please let me know.
 I look forward to hearing from you.

 Sincerely,